Hot Weather Ahead? Here’s How to Stay Cool This Summer

 Too much sun can sneak up on you.
 Keep these tips in mind to avoid heat-related illness:

-• Check for heat advisories before heading outdoors.
+- Check local heat advisories or the National Weather Service HeatRisk tool before heading outdoors.

-The CDC offers additional guidelines to help you recognize signs of heat exhaustion and stay safe in extreme temperatures.
+The CDC offers additional guidelines on recognizing signs of heat-related illness and staying safe in extreme temperatures.